 During this formal process, some vendors may disqualify themselves because they refuse to complete an RFP.
-This is a sign they either do not want or are not capable of or wanting to support your project.
-It is good that they’ve ruled themselves out at this point, saving you time when making your final evaluation.
+This is a sign they either do not want or are not capable of supporting your project.
+It’s good that they’ve ruled themselves out at this point, saving you time when making your final evaluation.

 Compile and Analyze RFP Responses

 You can choose to analyze responses to your RFP as they roll in or wait until all responses are received and do a single, comprehensive analysis.
 There are pros and cons to both.
-I recommend analyzing as they roll in as it:
+We recommend analyzing responses as they roll in as it:

-1) allows stakeholders to fit the analysis into their available schedule
+- Allows stakeholders to fit the analysis into their available schedule.

-2) If you are using a platform to manage your selection process, it can auto-tabulate and compute responses as they arrive based on your pre-defined criteria
+- If you are using a platform to manage your selection process, it can auto-tabulate and compute responses as they arrive based on your pre-defined criteria.

 Get Demos, Proof of Concepts and Other Information

-After analyzing your RFP responses, select the vendors that closest match and engage with them directly.
+After analyzing your RFP responses, select the vendors that closest match your needs and wants, and engage with them directly.
 Ask for live demos, trial information, proof of concepts, customer references and anything else you need to make your final decision.

-You’ll likely be working with just 2-3 vendors at this point but there is no set rule.
+You’ll likely be working with just two or three vendors at this point, but there is no set rule.
 It’s most important that vendors are matching your requirements closely and your team has the time to evaluate all the options and responses.

-You’ll want to engage in a trial period with the software making sure it does what has been promised.
-(Be watchful for the “it’s on the roadmap” trick — a sly move where vendors tout a feature that’s still in development).
+You’ll want to engage in a trial period with the platform making sure it does what has been promised (be watchful for the “it’s on the roadmap” trick — a sly move where vendors tout a feature that’s still in development).

 During the trial, test the system and also engage with support.
 The responsiveness and competency of your marketing automation’s support team will be a good gauge for your future happiness and success with your chosen platform.